 Fruit flies and their natural enemies are excellent models for the education of postgraduate research students (predominantly PhDs) and postdoctoral fellows.
-Our laboratory is an international one, with current lab members coming from Libya, Iran, Germany, India, Bangladesh, Bhutan and China, as well as Australia.
+Our laboratory is an international one, with current and previous lab members coming from Libya, Iran, Germany, India, Papua New Guinea, Pakistan, Sri Lanka, Bangladesh, Bhutan and China, as well as Australia.
 Information on each student and research fellow’s project can be found by clicking on an individual on the ‘Members‘ page.

 Graduates and former fellows of the lab are now significantly adding to national and international capacity in fruit fly management and broader plant health.
 Domestically, former members of the lab occupy senior positions in plant health in state departments of agriculture, in CSIRO, and occupy regulatory positions within our national plant protection office.
 Internationally, students have returned home to become lead researchers and administrators.